jacobo221/qif2myexpenses/README.md

 My Expenses has a built-in QIF import feature, but only supports importing one account at a time, which may not be a reasonable option when you have dozens of accounts.
 If that is your casez this script is for you.

-*IMPORTANT:* My Expenses deletes all its previous data when importing a backup.
+**IMPORTANT:** My Expenses deletes all its previous data when importing a backup.
 If you just want to add new data, please contact me.

+## Compatibility

 What does it import:
  - Accounts